orbitrs/docs/README.md

 This documentation is continuously updated as the framework evolves.
 Each release includes corresponding documentation updates to reflect new features, improvements, and best practices.

+### Recent Updates (May 2025)

+- **Examples Reorganization**: The examples project has been restructured to fix build target conflicts and provide clearer demonstrations of framework features
+- **Component Model Progress**: Added comprehensive examples showing props system, component lifecycle and event handling
+- **Rendering Engines**: Added examples for both Skia-based 2D and WGPU-based 3D rendering
+- **Project Milestones**: Updated [Milestone 1 Tracking](./roadmap/tracking/milestone-1-tracking.md) with latest progress

+For a complete overview of recent changes, see the [May 2025 Progress Report](./progress-reports/may-2025-update.md).

 ## 🔄 Work in Progress

 The Orbit Framework is under active development.
 Documentation sections marked as "Coming Soon" will be added as the corresponding features are implemented.